matteopelucco/magnolia-module-logininfo/README.md

 ## What you can do

-The simplest usage is to enter 2 lines:
+The simplest usage is to enter 2 lines of text:
-- heading
+- loginSummary: a kind of a "title", rendererd as an H3.
-- subheading
+- loginDetail: a kind of a "subtitle", rendered as an H4.

 But if you want to display instance-specific information, you can use Magnolia Properties, with the following syntax: